Computer Hardware Technology

 At the countrywide level, the racial-ethnic distribution of computer hardware tech majors is as follows:

 |Black or African American||1|

 How Much Do Computer Hardware Technology Majors Make?

 Salaries According to BLS

-The median salary for someone in a career related to computer hardware tech is $65,720.
+Computer Hardware Tech majors often go into careers with median salaries of $65,720.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.